 In 2010, Jamie Snyder accepted a call to Lakeside Christian Church in Northern Kentucky.
 In a seamless transition, God provided a new leader.
 In June of 2010, Jamie introduced Rusty Russell to the congregation as the elders’ choice to replace him.
 Jamie encouraged the congregation to vote for Rusty as the new Lead Pastor and welcomed him to the platform.
 The congregation agreed.

 In July of 2010, Pastor Rusty moved from Southern Indiana with his wife Kellie and their four children to become the lead pastor of New Day Christian Church.
 Rusty discovered that the church’s move to Peachland Boulevard a few years earlier had proved costly.
 New Day was several million dollars in debt.
 In 2014 the church embarked on a debt reduction campaign and raised over 1.6 million dollars to alleviate the financial strain and prepare for future growth.
 The campaign successfully spurred a new season of growth and opportunity.

 In 2016, New Day was listed in Christian Standard magazine as one of the fastest growing churches among the Independent Christian Churches and Churches of Christ in America.
-In 2017 a third Sunday morning service was added to accommodate the growth.
-The church now averages over 1,500 people in three Sunday services.
+In 2017 a third Sunday morning service was added and then in 2019 a fourth Saturday evening service was added, in both cases to accommodate the growth.
+The church now averages approximately 1,800 people in four weekend services.